opnsense/docs/source/manual/how-tos/wireguard-client.rst

      **Destination**              *any*
      **Destination port**         *any*
      **Description**              *Wireguard MSS Clamping*
-     **Max mss**                  *1360 or lower - Subtract at least 80 bytes from the Wireguard MTU*
+     **Max mss**                  *1360 (default) or 1352 if you use PPPoE; it's 60 bytes less than your Wireguard MTU*
     ============================ ==================================================================================================

-- **Save** the rule, and then click **Apply Changes**
+- **Save** the rule

 ..
 Note::
     By setting the Wireguard Interface MTU to 1420 and the MSS to 1360, you ensure that IPv4 and IPv6 can pass through the Wireguard tunnel without being fragmented.
 Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions will refuse to work.
-It will also improve your maximum throughput.

 ---------------------------------------
 Step 7 - Configure the WireGuard client